-- 1. Marketable securities received by the Library as gifts may be accepted at the discretion of the Board and Library Director and will be handled in accordance with Illinois State Policy: "Public Funds Investment". - 2.
-Gifts offered to the Library consisting of securities which are not readily marketable will be submitted to the Board for a decision on whether to accept the gift. - 3.
-The Library will consult with a financial professional as to how to handle the security and how to comply with the Public Funds Investment policy.
+- 1. Marketable securities received by the Library as gifts may be accepted at the discretion of the Board and Library Director and will be handled in accordance the Library's Investment Policy (A5) and 30 ILCS 235/1 Public Funds Investment Policy - 2.
+Gifts offered to the Library consisting of securities, which are not readily marketable, will be submitted to the Library Board for consideration. - 3.
+The Library may engage a financial consultant as to how to handle the security and how to comply with state statutes.